Program Policies and Procedures

 Completion and Convocation

 Each student must complete a clearance form before departing the Faculty of Engineering.
 Once SGPS has accepted the candidate's SGPS-approved final electronic thesis submission, he/she has officially completed the thesis requirement for the degree.
 The candidate and program will receive email notification of thesis completion from SGPS.
-Subject to approval by the University Senate, the candidate's name is placed on the convocation list.
+Subject to approval by University Senate, the candidate's name is placed on the convocation list.
 There are three (3) convocation dates: Spring (June), Fall (October) and In absentia (February).
-In order to participate in convocation, each student must apply to graduate.
-This is done through each student's Student Center.
+In order to participate in convocation, each student must apply to graduate through their student center.
 This is the last step in securing completion of your graduate degree.Failure to apply to graduate, may result in not receiving a diploma, nor having the degree award reflected in your academic record.
 The student should make his/her own arrangements with the Office of the Registrar, if his/she is not attending convocation.This includes receipt of diploma.
 Western University does not provide a lifetime @uwo.ca email for convocated graduate students.